robertduplock/startrekbook.club/content/en/reviews/star-trek-the-next-generation-greater-than-the-sum-book-review-1.md

 Of course, all these leads up to Crusher getting pregnant right as the Borg launch a devastating incursion into Federation space.
 This is basically a set-up for the forthcoming Destiny trilogy.

 Somehow I can't quite decide whether I liked the all-pervasive central theme of family/children/procreation or not.
 I think I did like the sense of theme running through the story, but I had two minor quibbles.
 Firstly, the theme was simply too enmeshed in every aspect of the story and lacked subtlety.
-Secondly, the book pushes a single message, that children are great and wonderous and you should have children even if a) You spend most of your life away from them on a starship or b) the Borg are coming to eff you up and murder everyone you love.
+Secondly, the book pushes a single message; children are great and wonderous and you should have children even if a) You spend most of your life away from them on a starship or b) the Borg are coming to eff you up and murder everyone you love.

-I suppose what I am saying is the message could have been a bit more balanced.
+Perhaps the message could have been a bit more balanced.

 All that being said, Bennet does a lot of good things with _Greater Than The Sum_.
 He manages to bring one of his trademark big, wacky ideas and integrates it into an entertaining story.
 Chen is a welcome breath of fresh air.
 I also appreciated the book was a little "tighter" than Bennet's _Titan_ novel _Orion's Hounds_.